-The Ten Steps to Successful Breastfeeding were developed by a team of global experts and consist of evidence-based practices that have been shown to increase breastfeeding initiation and duration.
-Baby-Friendly hospitals and birthing facilities must adhere to the Ten Steps to receive, and retain, a Baby-Friendly designation.
+The Ten Steps to Successful Breastfeeding are the broad framework that guide the Baby-Friendly Hospital Initiative.
+They were developed by a team of global experts and consist of evidence-based practices that have been shown to increase breastfeeding initiation and duration.
+Baby-Friendly® hospitals and birthing facilities must adhere to the Ten Steps to receive, and retain, a Baby-Friendly designation.

 The Ten Steps to Successful Breastfeeding are:

 - Have a written breastfeeding policy that is routinely communicated to all health care staff.

 - Train all health care staff in the skills necessary to implement this policy.

 - Inform all pregnant women about the benefits and management of breastfeeding.